-If we don’t know exactly when the window was damaged, this creates more opportunity for other people or things to be involved.
-To gain greater certainty, we need more facts, more information.
+If we don’t know exactly when the window was damaged, this creates more opportunities for other people or things to be involved.
+To gain greater certainty, we need more facts and more information.
 When we get more facts, it gives us greater certainty and helps us avoid illogical thinking.

 Let’s assume that Fred or Phyllis are the only two people who could have broken the window.
 Suppose we know the window was broken in the last hour?
 These kinds of facts would increase the probability that either Fred or Phyllis broke the window.
-Let’s say this is as far as we could go with the data we have.
+Let’s say this is as far as we could go with collecting data.
 The probability that Fred or Phillis broke the window goes down if we include other mitigating circumstances.
 Given all the unknowns, the likelihood that either Fred or Phillis broke the window is still less than 50/50>.

-Your goal should seek facts to find the most accurate conclusion, not seeking data to support your current opinion.
+Your goal should seek facts to find the most accurate conclusion, not seek data to support your current opinion.
 Inductive reasoning is the best process for this type of research.

 How Negative Bias and Prejudice Influence Conclusions

 Most people aren’t satisfied with the certainty of less than 50/50.
 They want to be more confident in their conclusion.
 Unfortunately, this means many people are more apt to accept a decision even when there isn’t data to support it.
 People use other internal filters to help form their conclusions.
 Unfortunately, this filter is usually negative prejudice and bias.